H-MC/Home-Assistant-with-ESP32Cam/README.md

 ## Contact me
-If you got any problem, it's feel free to contact me! \
+If you got any questions, please feel free to contact me! \
 \
 Email: davhsi3@gmail.com